wso2/micro-integrator/doc/mi-rest-api.md

-# WSO2 Micro Integrator Management Api
+# WSO2 Micro Integrator REST API
-This specifies a RESTful API for WSO2 Micro Integrator Management
+This describes the API resources that make up the Micro Integrator RESTful API.

-Please see [full swagger definition](https://raw.githubusercontent.com/wso2/micro-integrator/master/doc/management-api.yaml) of the API which is written using [swagger 2.0](http://swagger.io/) specification.
+Please see [full swagger definition](mi-rest-api.yaml) of the API which is written using [swagger 2.0](http://swagger.io/) specification.

-## Version: 1.0.0-RC1
+## Version: 1.0.0

 **License:** [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)